lexbor/docs/source/examples/html/elements_by_tag_name.md

-This article will explain the code found in the source file [lexbor/html/elements_by_tag_name.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/elements_by_tag_name.c), which demonstrates how to find and print HTML elements by their tag names using the Lexbor DOM library.
+This article will explain the code found in the source file [lexbor/html/elements_by_tag_name.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/elements_by_tag_name.c), which demonstrates how to find and print HTML elements by their tag names using the `lexbor` DOM library.

 ## Code Overview

 The purpose of this example is to parse a simple HTML string and retrieve all `<div>` elements from the parsed document.
-It achieves this by leveraging the Lexbor library's DOM capabilities to manage and manipulate the HTML document structure.
+It achieves this by leveraging the `lexbor` library's DOM capabilities to manage and manipulate the HTML document structure.

 ## Main Function